kernelkit/infix/doc/scripting-sysrepocfg.md

-# Examples using SSH and sysrepocfg
+> [!NOTE]
+> This method is a legacy "simple and human-friendly" way to manage the
+> system.
+These days we strongly recommend using [RESTCONF][1] instead.

+# Legacy Scripting

-[sysrepocfg][4] can be used to interact with the YANG models when logged in to infix.
-Thus, *set config*, *read config*, *read status* and *RPC* can be conducted using sysrepocfg for supported YANG models.
-It is possible to make configuration changes by operating on the *startup* database.
+Although not the primary interface for Infix, it is possible to interact with the system using raw [sysrepocfg][0] commands.
+This way you get to interact directly with the YANG models when logged in to Infix.
+Thus, a *set config*, *read config*, *read status* and an *RPC* can be conducted using `sysrepocfg` for any supported YANG model.

-See [sysrepocfg][4] for information.
-Examples below will utilize
+See [sysrepocfg][0] for more information.
+Examples below will utilize:

 - `sysrepocfg -I FILE -fjson -d DATABASE` to import/write a JSON formatted configuration file to the specified database.